LolitaDias/Python-Financial-Data_Election-Result-Analysis/README.md

-3. Inside your local git repository, create a directory for both of the  Python Challenges.
-Use folder names corresponding to the challenges: **PyBank** and  **PyPoll**.

 4. Inside of each folder that you just created, add a new file called `main.py`.
 This will be the main script to run for each analysis.